Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Keep reading for more information about the train journey to Northeim (Han), including FAQs, timetables with first and last train times and tips on booking cheap train tickets.
 If you’re ready to book, just start a search for tickets with us today.

-Rome to Northeim (Han) by train
+Trains to Northeim (Han) from Rome

 First train